divineniiquaye/flight-routing/README.md

         RedirectMatch 307 ^/$ /index.php/
     </IfModule>
 </IfModule>
 ```

-### Setting up IIS
+### Setting up IIS:

-On IIS you have to add some lines your `web.config` file in the `public` folder or create a new one.
+On IIS you have to add some lines your `web.config` file.
 If rewriting is not working for you, please check that your IIS version have included the `url rewrite` module or download and install them from Microsoft web site.

-#### web.config example

----

-Below is an example of an working `web.config` file used by simple-php-router.

-Simply create a new `web.config` file in your projects `public` directory and paste the contents below in your newly created file.
-This will redirect all requests to your `index.php` file (see Configuration section below).
-If the `web.config` file already exists, add the `<rewrite>` section inside the `<system.webServer>` branch.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>